pandeyhere/data-engineering/README.md

 - Data base/ Blob Storage - AWS Redshift - [Load]]
 - Analytic Tools - to provide an interface/ option to generate reports by providing queries to view analytics data and derive insights

+Availability of managed services are guaranteed by AWS and can be bought as desired (across diff datacenter/availability zones)
+Reliability is built into the solution by saving intermediate records/failed transformed records in S3 If we were to make the processing more scalable, we could consider limiting the size of batch data at the source and process them.
+Also we could increase instances of Fire Hose Service/S3 Bucket for parallel processing of data.

 ```